iiWolfo/MIS407/README.md

 # MIS407

-This is where I will store my MIS 407 projects
+I will store all projects and assignments and other code in this repository.
+To find projects, please check the branches for specific projects/assignments.

+If you have any questions, please let me know.

+- Wolf